SGMOModeling/PyWFM/README.md

  |      Notes
  |      -----
  |      When this binary file exists, the entire Model Object is not created
- |      when the IWFM_Model object is created so not all functionality is available
+ |      when the IWFMModel object is created so not all functionality is available
  |
  |  get_actual_stream_diversions_at_some_locations(self, diversion_indices, diversion_conversion_factor)
  |      returns actual diversion amounts for a list of diversions